joshleblanc/YuelaBot/README.md

 # How to run

-There needs to be a file called `config` in the root directory.
+There needs to be a file called `config` in the `config` directory.
 This file is functionally a .env file, with the following keys:

 ```